 SEE ALSO: Best Espresso Machines

 So at this point we can safely assume that drinking any form of coffee alone, is not likely to kill us.
-However, becoming dehydrated from drinking a lot of coffee is possible.
+However, becoming dehydrated from drinking a lot of coffee is possible and cause coffee jitters.

 Dehydration related health problems such as stomach upset and headaches are not too bad, but it can become incredibly serious if you aren’t drinking other fluids to help replenish the ones you’ve lost from sweating and going to the washroom.
 Your kidneys will hate you!